Purpose: To strengthen communities through addressing the reinforcement of the individual youth of the community.

 APECA has developed an extensive network of collaborators within the Region of Loreto.
 The greatest numbers are leaders in communities throughout the region, however, there are many government officials, medical professionals, and school authorities collaborating to achieve the many success of APECA’s program.

 Community relationships throughout the region are the true strength of the organization.
-Over the course of 20 years APECA has provided direct services including education and first aid.
+Over the course of its existence APECA has provided direct services including education and first aid.
 APECA has kept promises made to village communities, and has consistently demonstrated to villagers that APECA exists to help them help themselves.

 Interested in more information, Contact APECA at: email@example.com.